Skip to content

 Register Your Business Name

 Pick three potential company names.
-Names must comply with MoCIIP regulations β€” they cannot be trademarked or identical to existing registered companies.
-We check availability and register the approved name.
+Names must comply with MoCIIP regulations — they cannot be trademarked or identical to existing registered companies.
+The name must be in Arabic and can include an English translation.

 Time: 1–2 days